Have you ever communicated with a person who seemed to live in a fantasy world where everything said felt false or

 - Low self-esteem

 It is important to keep in mind that there are pathological liars who quite frankly just cannot help telling so many lies.
-It is almost like an automatic thing for the liar.
+It is almost like an automatic impulse for the liar.
 Their world is much different from our world.
 But there are also liars who are gratified by telling lies, are good at it, and do not regret anything they have ever said.
 These individuals are “skillful” liars who attempt to evade and harm everyone they come across in their lives.
 In fact, these liars would meet diagnostic criteria for antisocial personality disorder (or sociopathy).
 These sociopaths also tell truths in ways that give incorrect perspectives.
 In other words, they tell the truth in a misleading way to cause people to view things in an incorrect fashion.
 Such individuals enjoy and get much gratification from keeping you confused and believing their stories.
 It is the experience of watching a “victim” run through the maze of confusion that gives gratification to most liars.

 Based on my clinical experience and general research of the profession, I encourage you to keep 6 things in mind as you deal with the pathological liar: